How to sing Hero

 COMMUNITY AVG SCORE

-Most users struggle with breath control.
+Most users struggle with the breath control.

 Song DNA